thiagolcmelo/simulation/README.md

 Some characteristics probably seem controvertial, but it tries to capture some evil aspects of the world.

-The first part of the code that requires urgent improvement is the one that represents assets and types of assets.
+The application is built almost entirely using the standard library.
+The next step is to vectorize most of the operations.